Today we are going to make a DIY Batman Costume!

 Connect the two sides.
 This is the base of your gauntlet piece.
 You will cut out 2 of these on the fold.

-Time to design the accents, spikes, what are those things coming off the side of Batman’s gauntlets?
+Time to design the batman accents for the costume, or spikes … what are those things coming off the side of Batman’s gauntlets?
 I’m going with accents.
 There are three of them on each gauntlet.
 Freehand the accent.
 It’s easy!
 It’s a slight curve.
 Mine measures 1 1/2″ wide at the edge that attaches at the seam and is over all 2 1/2″ long.
 I drew a slight curve and then marked out a few dots 1 1/2″ below it following along the curve.
 Don’t stress it too much.

-Cut out six mirror image sets of these accent pieces.
+Cut out six mirror image sets of these accent pieces for the costume.
 You will have 12 pieces.

 Sew the accent pieces, right sides together, along the curved sides.
 I used a 1/4″ seam allowance.
 Leave the straight side open for turning.
 Trim the seam allowance of the point and turn right side out.
 Use a knitting needle, dull pencil, something, to get that tip pushed out.